caam37830/default-project/midterm_checkpoint.md

 ## Report

 In addition to the code you will write, you should prepare a preliminary report.
-This can either be a PDF or a file viewable from a web browser.
+This can either be a PDF or a file which can be viewed in a web browser.
 Put your report in the `doc/checkpoint` folder in the repository, which should contain any files and figures, as well as instructions to generate the PDF or html files (if they are generated from LaTeX, Markdown, etc.)

 Your report should have 4 sections.
 1. A brief introduction to the SIR model, and notation you will use.
 You can use [`SIR.md`](SIR.md), or other resources (cite any other resources that contribute to your discussion).